 - Site-particular eco-development to decrease the dependency of local individuals and indigenous people on tiger reserve

 Core and Buffer Area

-- Core Area: The core area has the legal status of Wildlife Sanctuary or National Park.
+- Core Area: The core area has the legal status of a Wildlife Sanctuary or National Park.
 These areas are free of all forestry operations and human activities.

-- Buffer Area: These multi-purpose areas consist of forest and non- land and subjected to conservation-oriented land use.
+- Buffer Area: These multi-purpose areas consist of forest and non-land and subjected to conservation-oriented land use.

 Benefits of Project Tiger

 The Project Tiger has put the tiger on a certain course of revival from the edge of destruction.
-The population of tigers in the country has augmented considerably after the establishment of the project.
-It has contributed towards numerous indescribable environmental profits to society.
+The population of tigers in the country has been augmented considerably after the establishment of the project.
+It has contributed to numerous indescribable environmental profits to society.
 The project has opened a wide door of tourism and thereby employment opportunities.
-This initiative has brought participation of local people and their participation has made the habitat to revive.
+This initiative has brought the participation of local people and their participation has made the habitat to revive.

-International Cooperation for Tiger conservation
+International Cooperation for Tiger Conservation

 - To control the Transboundary illegal trade in wildlife and conservation, India signed a bilateral understanding with Nepal.

 - A tiger conservation protocol was signed by India with China